top of page

 Seiko produced the 6105-811X from 1970-77, which came in two dial variations.
 Early models from 1970 were labeled “Water 150m Proof” on the dial, and “Waterproof” on the case back.
 However, and at some point that same year, Seiko changed the text to “Water 150m Resist” with “Water Resistant” on the back to meet U.S. Federal guidelines ahead of a January 1972 deadline.
 Further, the 6105-8110 and 6105-8119 are identical, with the exception of the last digit in the reference number, which indicates the market the watch was originally sold.

-This 6105 comes on a rubber Seiko DE39AZ strap, with a leather-backed canvas camo strap (of course!), two nylon strap, rugged travel case, and springbar tool.
+This 6105 comes on a new Uncle Straps rubber dive strap, and with a leather-backed camo canvas strap (of course!), nylon strap, inner/outer Seiko boxes, rugged travel case, and springbar tool.

 1974 Seiko 6105-8110 “Captain Willard” Automatic Diver, w/Original Boxes